JustinMShea/Roosevelt-Econ-Panel/README.md

 Higher education is still a path to achieving the American Dream.
 Of these, technology is growing very fast. shows some charts here.

-George Carlin: "It's called the American Dream...becuase you have to be asleep.. to beleive it!"
+George Carlin: "It's called the American Dream...becuase you have to be asleep...to beleive it!"

 ## Final ideas